molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Clojure and ClojureScript share little resemblance with JavaScript and the ties to the JavaScript ecosystem are loose.
 Both the unfamiliar Lisp-like syntax and the functional programming style may put off JavaScript developers.

-Here’s how the contrived `sum` function looks in ClojureScript:
+Here is how the contrived `sum` function looks in ClojureScript:

 ```clojure
 (defn sum [a, b]